data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ```

 Note that openCypher only deletes a node if it has no edges.
-When edges are associated with the node, we must detach them before deleting them using the DETACH DELETE keyword.
+When edges are associated with the node, we must detach them before deleting them using the `DETACH DELETE` clause.

 Thus, since Diana has an edge, we use the code below to delete the Diana node and the associated edge.